 Gateway will have a significant social impact, providing life changing services to some of the most vulnerable people across the North West who would otherwise struggle to find the support they need.

-As well as combining the expertise of organisations across The Calico Group — including Acorn Recovery Projects, Calico Homes and Calico Enterprise — to deliver services with purpose, imagination and passion, the team will also work in partnership with external agencies, including the Police and Inspire Drug and Alcohol Service.
+As well as combining the expertise of organisations across The Calico Group — including Acorn Recovery Projects, Calico Homes and Calico Enterprise — to deliver services with purpose, imagination and passion, the team will also work in partnership with external agencies, including the Police and Inspire ed drug comparison and Alcohol Service.

 In total, Gateway contains 26 rooms, four direct access rooms and two disabled rooms, and a settled environment for residents to make positive changes to plan for their future and improve their way of life.